MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

 1. Set **User pinning** to **On**.
 1. **[Optional]** In the **Setup** policy page, go to **Pinned apps**, and **Add** the avatars for Teams app.

-Now users will see the avatars for Teams app when they search through their apps, be able to pin it.
+Now users can see the Avatars app when they search through their apps, be able to pin it.
 If you add the avatars for Teams app to the **Pinned apps** list, the app will automatically be pinned for users.

 :::image type="content" source="media/avatars-app-pinning.png" alt-text="Setup policy showing the user pinning toggle set to On and the installed Avatar app." lightbox="media/avatars-app-pinning-large.png":::

-### Block the Avatars for Teams app in the Teams Admin Center
+### Block the Avatars in the Teams Admin Center

 Blocking users is important when you don't want certain users to access the avatars for Teams app.
 You can also block users if there's a report of an inappropriate avatar that violates company policy and needs to be disabled.

 If you want to block the avatars for Teams app available from a set of users, you need to add it to the app permissions policy assigned to those users.

-### Create a policy to block the avatars for Teams app for specific users
+### Create a policy to block the Avatars app for specific users

 1. In the [Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps), go to **Teams apps** > **Permission policies**.
 1. In **App permissions policies**, select **Add**.